OpenDSA/OpenDSA/RST/en/AlgAnal/AnalProgram.rst

-Depending on the context in which binary search is to be used, this requirement for a sorted array could be detrimental to the running time of a complete program, because  maintaining the values in sorted order requires to greater cost when inserting new elements into the array.
+Depending on the context in which binary search is to be used, this requirement for a sorted array could be detrimental to the running time of a complete program, because  maintaining the values in sorted order requires a greater cost when inserting new elements into the array.
 This is an example of a tradeoff between the advantage of binary search during search and the disadvantage related